This program runs during even years; it is expected to run again during Summer 2022.

 PORT 111 is an intensive course for students with little or no preparation in the language, but are Spanish speakers (or of another Romance Language).
 It stressed the fundamental skills of understanding, speaking, reading, and also writing.
 Diverse aspects of Brazilian culture will be presented.

 Mapping Sao Paulo through the Arts (Intermediate Portuguese, 4 credits) PORT 211:

 PORT 211 aims to further develop communication skills in Portuguese and expand knowledge of Brazilian cultural traditions.
 This course is designed so as to dialogically interweave the arts and language acquisition.
 The students will be exposed to a vast array of meaningful artistic production.

 Mapping Sao Paulo through the Arts (Advanced Portuguese, 4 credits) PORT 311:

-Students stay in double or triple apartments with fully equipped kitchens and wi-fi.
+Students stay in double apartments with small living spaces, fully equipped kitchens, and wi-fi.

 Cost and Funding

 A full description of the program costs and billing procedures is described in the budget sheet

 Emory undergraduate students who qualify are considered by the Office of Financial Aid for a summer aid award after registration in summer study abroad classes.
 The amount of the award depends on the number of credits and current financial aid package.
 Students currently receiving financial aid from Emory are typically eligible.
 Contact the Office of Financial Aid for information about specific awards.
 Emory Scholars are informed separately about the procedures for Scholars Summer Study Abroad awards.
 Emory University Employee Courtesy Scholarships may be applied to the academic fee portion of the summer study abroad program's cost.
 For more information, please see Summer Study Abroad Scholarships.